marco-ht/push_swap/README.md

 - For a minimum grade (80): Sorting 100 random numbers must require fewer than 1500 operations.
 - For maximum validation and bonuses: For 500 random numbers, the number of operations must not exceed 5500.

-During evaluation, the number of operations produced by your program will be compared to a defined limit, and exceeding that limit will result in a grade of 0.
+During evaluation, the number of operations produced by push_swap program is compared to a defined limit in order to assign a grade to the program.

 ## Bonus Part: The checker Program